 Given that the current market is fully saturated with crowdfunding projects, startups and entrepreneurs obviously need to put in more effort in order to get the funding.
 They need to start their projects.
 Since simply having a good project is not enough anymore, sometimes a good PR campaign might just give your campaign the boost it needs

 Pressfarm is a PR agency that helps startups and entrepreneurs gain media coverage using quality content like winning press releases, engaging guest post articles, and creative media kits.
 They also provide access to their PR database of over 1 million journalists to help find the best journalists in their niche.
 Connecting with these journalists can help entrepreneurs to promote their brands.
-Since crowdfunding is still predominately digital, Pressfarm’s PR professionals also help increase online visibility for brands.
+Since crowdfunding is still predominantly digital, Pressfarm’s PR professionals also help increase online visibility for brands.
 This is achieved by helping brands feature in relevant search results on various search engines.